Improved bounds on Fourier entropy and Min-entropy: Introduction

-This theorem improves upon a recent (and independent) result of Shalev~\cite{shalev2018:minentropy} that establishes the FMEI conjecture for ``regular" read-$k$ $\dnf$s (where regular means each term in the $\dnf$ has more or less the same number of variables, see~\cite{shalev2018:minentropy} for a precise definition).
-In order to prove Theorem~\ref{thm:meic-dnf-intro}, we essentially show that $\Inf(f)$ is at least $\certificate_{\min}(f)$, for read-$k$ $\dnf$s (Lemma~\ref{lem:dnf-inf-lb}), where $\certificate_{\min}(f)$ is the minimum certificate complexity of $f$.
-Now the proof of Theorem~\ref{thm:meic-dnf-intro} follows in conjunction with Theorem~\ref{thm:minentropyupperb-intro}(\ref{min-vs-cert-intro}).

-\subsubsection{Better upper bounds for the FEI conjecture.}
+\subsection{Better upper bounds for the FEI conjecture}

-Our second contribution is to give a better upper bound on the Fourier entropy $\ent(\hat{f}^2)$ in terms of the \emph{average unambiguous certificate complexity} of $f$ (which we denote by $\aUC(f)$).

-Informally, the unambiguous certificate complexity of $f$, denoted $\UC(f)$, is similar to the standard certificate complexity measure, except that the collection of certificates are now required to be \emph{unambiguous}, i.e., every input should be consistent with a \emph{unique} certificate.
+Our first and main contribution of this paper is to give a better upper bound on the Fourier entropy $\ent(\hat{f}^2)$ in terms of $\aUC(f)$, the \emph{average unambiguous certificate complexity} of $f$.
+Informally, the unambiguous certificate complexity $\UC(f)$ of $f$ is similar to the standard certificate complexity measure, except that the collection of certificates is now required to be \emph{unambiguous}, i.e., every input should be consistent with a \emph{unique} certificate.
 In other words, an unambiguous certificate is a monochromatic subcube partition of the Boolean cube.
-By the average unambiguous certificate complexity we mean the expected number of bits set by an unambiguous certificate on a uniformly random input.
-For formal definitions, we refer to Section~\ref{sec:prelims}.
-There have been many recent works on query complexity, giving upper and lower bounds on $\UC(f)$ in terms of other combinatorial measures such as decision-tree complexity, sensitivity, quantum query complexity, etc., see~\cite{goos:unambigious,ambainis:unambiguous,shalev:unambigious} for more.
-Our main contribution here is an upper bound on $\ent(\hat{f}^2)$ that improves upon all previously known upper bounds for the FEI conjecture in terms of combinatorial measures (see Section~\ref{sec:previousworks} for a discussion on these results).
+By the average unambiguous certificate complexity, $\aUC(f)$, we mean the expected number of bits set by an unambiguous certificate on a uniformly random input.